Dr. Rocio Kiman

 Undergraduate students:

-• Neha Sajia Shahrin, Astrophysics Major, Princeton University, Summer 2024
+• Neha Sajia Shahrin, Astrophysics Major, Princeton University, June 2024 - Present.

-• Waly M.Z.
-Karim, Physics and Astronomy Major, University of Rochester, Summer 2024
+• Waly Karim, Physics and Astronomy Major, University of Rochester, June 2024 - Present.

 • Naunet Leonhardes-Barboza, Astronomy Major, Wellesley Astrophysics, 2023–2024